PPP rules are changing: What you need to know about the revamped Paycheck Protection Program

-The Biden has announced that the popular Paycheck Protection Program (PPP) will see some rules changes starting on Wednesday, February 24th, reports CNN.
+The Biden administration has announced that the popular Paycheck Protection Program (PPP) will see some rule changes starting on Wednesday, February 24, reports CNN.
 These changes are an attempt to help make PPP loans fairer and easier to obtain for minority-owned and very small businesses.

-- Small biz exclusive window: the biggest change to the PPP program will be that small businesses with fewer than 20 employees will now have an exclusive two-week window where only they can apply for PPP loans.
+- Small business exclusive window: the biggest change to the PPP program will be that small businesses with fewer than 20 employees will now have an exclusive two-week window where only they can apply for PPP loans.
 This exclusive window will ensure a speedier application process since big businesses will be barred from applying at the same time and flooding PPP loan officers with applications.

 - More money: Previously, the amount of a PPP loan was calculated based on the number of employees a business had.
 Under the Biden administration changes, sole proprietors, independent contractors, and the self-employed can now qualify for more funding.